alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 As with the fairness pattern, placeholders for `System Description` and `Context of Use` and `Stakeholder` are also included.

-The intermediate arguments are then broken into four higher-level property claims and their respective sub-claims, which we group according to the following core attributes of the Explainability principle as specified and operationalised in the context of digital mental health technology:
+The intermediate arguments are then broken into four higher-level property claims and their respective sub-claims, which we group according to the following core attributes of the Explainability principle as specified and operationalised in the context of digital mental health:

 * Argument over `transparency and accountability`
 * Argument over `responsible project governance`